Menu

 Curriculum Implementation

-The religious education curriculum has been carefully built and the learning opportunities and assessment milestones for each year group crafted to ensure progression and repetition in terms of embedding key learning, knowledge and skills.
 At Hillcrest Primary School we follow SACRE, the agreed syllabus for Bristol.
 Children are taught to understand and respect the importance of religious beliefs in the world around them.
 The syllabus aims to allow pupils to explore themes and concepts within religion drawing on beliefs from a range of different faiths and world views.
-We aim to ensure that the RE curriculum is challenging, dynamic and relevant to pupils of all ages. – that is why an enquiry approach was implemented, encouraging higher-order thinking and allowing our children to explore in a way that is meaningful to them.
+We aim to ensure that the RE curriculum is challenging, dynamic and relevant to pupils of all ages.
+That is why an enquiry approach was implemented, encouraging higher-order thinking and allowing our children to explore in a way that is meaningful to them.

 Religious education subject specific characteristics, which we expect the children to demonstrate, have been developed and shared with all stakeholders.
 These characteristics underpin all work in RE and form a focal point for display areas and provide a common subject specific vocabulary for staff and pupils.

 Staff develop year group specific long-term curriculum maps which identify when the different subjects and topics will be taught across the academic year.
 The vast majority of subjects are taught discretely but staff make meaningful links across subjects.
 They link prior knowledge to new learning to deepen children’s learning.
-For example, our RE curriculum and SMSC curriculum are interlinked.
-Later this year the school will be celebrating a whole-school themed ‘World Religions’ week where the children will participate in a festival of activities based around the six main world religions.
-Our children are taught the right, connected knowledge.

 Our short-term plans are produced on a weekly and daily basis.
 We use these to set out the learning objectives for each lesson, identifying engaging activities and resources which will be used to achieve them.